regular154/jenkins/README.md

 # Jenkins job for generating html file for graphql API
-This Jenkins job generates graphql API description into one single html file (index.html) which contains styles and scripts in its head.
+This Jenkins job generates graphql API documents into one single html file (index.html) which contains styles and scripts in its head.

 It takes as parameters:
  - introspection url